PlasmaHH/vdb/README.md

   of them via "info types" takes minutes.
 * For the port output dashboards, maybe check if there is an easy way to find out what the connecting telnet is supporting
+* For dashboards maybe add a time of creation/call/display optionally to the status line?